ZoomInfo

 For most B2B teams, martech ROI comes from three areas:

-• More pipeline generated from better targeting and automation
+• Pipeline generation: More opportunities from better targeting and automation

-• Higher conversion rates from personalization and lead scoring
+• Conversion improvement: Higher close rates from personalization and lead scoring

-• Time saved from eliminating manual work and data entry
+• Time savings: Hours recovered by eliminating manual work and data entry

 Now you're ready to vet solutions.
 Use your goals, workflows, and budget to build an evaluation scorecard.
 Here are the critical questions to ask before purchasing any new solution: